Glynn Turman: Career

 Since The Wire, Turman guest-starred as a patient in the Scrubs episode "My Last Words".
 Turman's other television appearances include Hawaii Five-O (as Harley Dartson, 1973, "Tricks Are Not Treats"), the Twilight Zone segment "Paladin of the Lost Hour" (co-starring Danny Kaye with a script by Harlan Ellison), Matlock, Millennium, and the sitcom All of Us.
 In 2008, he won a Primetime Emmy award for his guest appearance on the HBO series In Treatment.
 He appeared in the ABC series Detroit 1-8-7.
 He has performed and produced a one-man show, Movin' Man, about his life.

 Turman auditioned for the role of Han Solo in Star Wars.
 In a 2007 interview, Turman recalled: "That was in George Lucas' book.
 Apparently George Lucas had me in mind for the role, and then thought that there might be too much controversy between a white Princess Leia and a black Han Solo – because those were the times – and he didn't want to get into that.
 At the time, I had no idea.
 I just went to the audition, did it and got out of there."
 In 2012, he began appearing in House of Lies on Showtime as the father of the characters played by Don Cheadle and Larenz Tate.
 In 2016, he appeared in the Oprah Winfrey Network TV show Queen Sugar in which he played the father, Ernest Bordelon.

 In 2017, Turman was cast as Nate Lahey Sr. in 10 episodes in seasons 4 and 5 of the ABC drama How to Get Away With Murder.
 His character is the imprisoned father of Nate Lahey (Billy Brown), a former police officer, detective and lover to series star Annalise Keating (Viola Davis).
 In 2018, Turman appeared on the legal drama Suits as Vic.

 Turman recently appeared in the ABC limited series Women of the Movement in 2021, playing Mose Wright, Emmett Till's great-uncle.
-Truman also makes a memorable cameo appearance as Mickey in 80 for Brady opposite Rita Moreno, Lily Tomlin, Jane Fonda and Sally Field.
+Turman also makes a cameo appearance as Mickey in 80 for Brady opposite Rita Moreno, Lily Tomlin, Jane Fonda and Sally Field.

-Personal life

-Turman has been married three times and has four children.
-Turman was married to Ula M. Walker from 1965 until 1971.
-Together, Turman and Walker had three children.
-Turman married singer Aretha Franklin on April 11, 1978, at her father's (C. L. Franklin) New Bethel Baptist Church in Detroit, Michigan.
-Turman and Franklin separated in 1982 and divorced in 1984.
-Turman married Jo-Ann Allen in 1992.
-Turman and Allen have one daughter.
+Turman founded Camp Gid D Up to teach horse skills and values to urban youth in southern California and has been co-grand marshal for the Bill Pickett Invitational Rodeo, celebrating black cowboys, for nearly 40 years.